wiard/outixs/README.md

 ## Vision: Building the Block-Oriented Ecosystem

 Imagine a world where Bitcoin's UTXO model isn't just for transactions but serves as the backbone of programmable applications.
-The Bitoshi Blockamoto Game Engine aims to build this reality, creating a bridge between immutable blockchain structures and dynamic, interactive off-chain applications.
+The Block-Oriented Game Engine aims to build this reality, creating a bridge between immutable blockchain structures and dynamic, interactive off-chain applications.

 With this engine:
 - Blockchain gaming becomes a microcosm of decentralized societies, where rules are hard-coded yet adaptive to player strategies.
 - UTXOs represent identities, assets, and actions, forming the core of entirely new ecosystems.
 - This block-oriented design transcends gaming, paving the way for decentralized finance, governance, and digital ownership.

-The Bitoshi Blockamoto Game Engine isn’t just about games—it’s about reimagining what Bitcoin can achieve.
+The Block-Oriented Game Engine isn’t just about games—it’s about reimagining what Bitcoin can achieve.

 ## Key Features